Information how we use your data

 The complete Facebook data guidelines can be found here:

-The transfer and further processing of personal data of users in third countries, such as the USA, as well as the associated possible risks for you as a user cannot be assessed by us as the operator of the Facebook fan page.
+The transfer and further processing of personal data of users to third countries, such as the USA, as well as the associated possible risks for you as a user cannot be assessed by us as the operator of the Facebook fan page.

 Inquiries via contact forms and e-mail